ayosecu/security-terms/01_Detection/Firewall_Rules.md

 ```

 ## Summary of Rules:
-1. Brute Force: Detect excessive failed login attempts and block the attacker’s IP after a threshold is reached to prevent further attempts.
+1. **Brute Force**: Detect excessive failed login attempts and block the attacker’s IP after a threshold is reached to prevent further attempts.
-2. Port Scanning: Monitor for half-open TCP connections (SYN packets without SYN-ACK) to detect port scanning, and block the offending IP if suspicious scanning is detected.
+2. **Port Scanning**: Monitor for half-open TCP connections (SYN packets without SYN-ACK) to detect port scanning, and block the offending IP if suspicious scanning is detected.
-3. Antivirus Notifications: Automatically block traffic from a device that has triggered an antivirus alert to prevent the spread of malware.
+3. **Antivirus Notifications**: Automatically block traffic from a device that has triggered an antivirus alert to prevent the spread of malware.
-4. Large Upload Traffic: Monitor for abnormal upload activity that could indicate data exfiltration or malware, and block or limit traffic from the offending device.
+4. **Large Upload Traffic**: Monitor for abnormal upload activity that could indicate data exfiltration or malware, and block or limit traffic from the offending device.

 > These rules can significantly enhance the security posture of a network by preventing common attack vectors and detecting unusual behavior that could indicate an ongoing attack.